Taylor Heinicke Player Prop Bets for NFL Week 11 | Washington vs. Carolina 11/21/2021

 Matchup vs. Carolina

-- Heinicke had 137 passing yards in one matchup against the Panthers, 85.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Panthers, Heinicke threw for 137 passing yards, 85.5 yards below his over/under in Sunday's game.

 - Heinicke threw a touchdown pass in that matchup against the Panthers.